 The off road regulations cover all self-propelled diesel equipment 25 HP and greater.

 Section 2449(b) of the In-Use Off-Road Diesel Vehicle Regulation (off-road regulation) provides that all vehicles used exclusively for agricultural operations, including first processing after harvest, are exempt from all requirements in sections 2449, 2449.1, 2449.2 and 2449.3 of the off-road regulation.
-This document is designed to provide guidance for determining what activities will be designated as agricultural operations.

 All portable diesel equipment 50 HP or greater has to be permitted by CARB or the local air district to be legal to run.
 Operating without a permit can lead to fines.